Moae423/Backend-Frosti/Readme.md

 # Frosti High School

-This is a fullstack development web application built with Next.JS on the frontend and Express.js on the backend.
-And I use PostgreSQL for the database, and the backend communicates with the frontend via REST API, using Postman or Bruno as API Client.
+Frosti High School Project is a fullstack development web application built with Next.JS on the frontend and Express.js on the backend And I use PostgreSQL for the database, the backend communicates with the frontend via REST API, using Postman or Bruno as API Client.

-The purpose of this project is to get to know about RESTful API, and what REST API is for.
+The purpose of this project is to get to know about REST API, and what REST API is for.

 ## Tech Stack